scloud19/SECipedia/Ethical Hacking/Web_App_Security/web_app_sec_core_defenses.md

     Some IDS/WAFs include these features in this section.
       But remember, these mitigate more generic attacks and aren't specific to application logic/business logic.
         In general, the most effective way to implement real-time alerting is to integrate the alerting functions with the applications input validations (and other controls.)
+          Ex: Check the contents of the cookie string, is it abnormal given your logic?
+            This validation should already be happening, thus do alerting functions based off of it.
+              This reduces false positives

     Reduce false positives by looking for
       Usage abnormalities